 Assurance: The service under the waiver's Attendant Care is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
-For those eligible, EPDST will be used for all mandatory and optional state plan services.

 Nurse attendant care is intended to be provided in the home and can be provided in the community to promote community inclusion.